DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sDevContainerDemo.md

 ### Custom Certificate Authority

 The container image we use in our DevContainer is already configured with our custom internal Certificate Authority (CA).
-GitHub Actions Runner Controller (ARC) provides custom certificates through a Vault or ConfigMap mounted into the Runner containers.
+For CI jobs, GitHub Actions Runner Controller (ARC) provides custom certificates through a Vault or ConfigMap mounted into the Runner containers.
 Ideally we would do the same for DevContainers for consistency and to avoid needing a customized container base image.

 ### Security and Resource Quotas